metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 - Finally you may want to import your exported firewall policy, this will not bring problem back.
 - Next time make sure not to run `Set-NetworkProfile` if there is no valid reason.

+## WS-Management service does not support the specified polymorphism mode

+Error description example:

+> Get-CimInstance: The WS-Management service does not support the specified polymorphism mode.
+> Try changing the polymorphism mode specified, and try again.

+Error resolution:

+> The Web Services Management Protocol Extensions for Windows Vista service MUST return instances of
+> both base and derived classes.
+> Each returned instance MUST contain the properties of the base class.
+> Each returned instance MAY omit the properties from the derived classes and MAY set the instance
+> type of derived classes to the base class.

+[PolymorphismMode][winrm polymorphism]

+Hint:

+Do not use `-Shallow` parameter with `Get-CimInstance` commandlet

 [Table of Contents](#table-of-contents)

 [name resolution issue]: https://www.infopackets.com/news/10369/how-fix-computer-name-wont-resolve-network-april-update